The Insurance and Reinsurance Law Review: India

 ii Making the contract

 The terms and conditions of property and engineering insurance covers are currently governed by the policy wording specified by the former Tariff Advisory Committee.
 Very few modifications to this policy wording have been permitted.
 In all other lines of insurance business, insurers are permitted to issue only those policy terms and conditions, endorsements and other ancillary documentation that have either been approved by the IRDAI in advance or filed with the IRDAI, in accordance with the prescribed product filing procedures.
-The IRDAI has issued standardised wordings for general clauses for indemnity based health insurance policies (excluding personal accident and domestic or overseas travel) and exclusions under health insurance contracts.
+The IRDAI has issued standardised wordings for general clauses for indemnity-based health insurance policies (excluding personal accident and domestic or overseas travel) and exclusions under health insurance contracts.
 In addition, for health insurance policies, the IRDAI has specified a standard set of definitions, standard nomenclature for critical illness, a standard list of excluded expenses, exclusions not allowed in health insurance policies, existing diseases that may be permanently excluded, modern treatment methods that should be covered and standards and benchmarks for hospitals in the insurance network.
 It has also specified a number of other conditions for health insurance policies, making these policies highly regulated.
-The IRDAI has in the past year notified standardised and tariff products, such as an individual health insurance product, a standard non-linked non-participating individual pure risk life insurance product and a standard individual immediate annuity product, which are mandatorily required to be offered by insurers.
-IRDAI has also recently issued standard terms and conditions for fire and allied perils for dwellings and small and micro businesses.
+The IRDAI has in the past few years notified standardised and tariff products, such as an individual health insurance product, a standard non-linked non-participating individual pure risk life insurance product, a standard individual immediate annuity product, and several covid-related products such as Covid Kavach and Covid Rakshak, which are mandatorily required to be offered by insurers.
+IRDAI has also issued standard terms and conditions for fire and allied perils for dwellings and small and micro businesses.

 The IRDAI (Protection of Policyholders' Interests) Regulations 2017 (the Policyholders Regulations) prescribe certain matters to be mandatorily incorporated in life insurance, general insurance and health insurance policies.
 Some of the key requirements are as follows: